Defective Hip Implant Attorneys in New York City

 Many clients do not realize how important it is to preserve removed metal-on-metal implants for evidence, as well as preserve pathology specimens which document the affects of metallosis.
 Our firm can help obtain and preserve evidence obtained by the hospital.
 We urge our clients to have the orthopedic surgeon take photographs of the surgical site.
 Another important consideration we decide with clients is the litigation strategy of where to file a suit.
 Biomet is headquartered in Warsaw, Indiana, which is the state where medical metal-on-metal hip manufacturers Depuy and Zimmer are located.
 However, other considerations are what court, judges, and state laws would best allow for a maximum recovery.

 Signs Your HIp replacement is hurting you

 Unusual wear patterns cause metallic debris to come from the cup, ball and femoral stem, also known as the trunnion or taper.
 Wear and tear in metal devices often release chemicals and debris in the body.
 The Biomet M2A is made up of cobalt and chromium, both having the potential to poison one's body.
 Common physical symptoms are:

 - Pain in the inner thigh

 Metal poisoning is called "metallosis."
 Blood serum test can measure metal levels.
 Because the symptoms are wide ranging and appear to overlap with other conditions, the condition can exist for some time before diagnosed and treated.
-Here are some of the symptoms:
+Some of the symptoms are listed below: